NATO and Russia to meet, but grievances remain

 NO IMPROVEMENT IN EUROPEAN SECURITY

-Washington says the U.S. missile defence shield in Europe is not directed at Russia and is designed to shoot down any ballistic missiles that might be launched by Iran.
+Washington says the U.S. missile defense shield in Europe is not directed at Russia and is designed to shoot down any ballistic missiles that might be launched by Iran.

 The United States is developing sites in Romania and in Poland, two former Soviet allies, and may eventually hand over command and control to NATO.